noahm/contactful/README.md

 ### `yarn start`

-Runs the app in the development mode.\
+Runs the app in the development mode with live reloading of both the front and back end.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-You will need to create a `.env.local` file with a `DETA_PROJECT_KEY` entry for the local backend to persist to a real Deta Store.
+You will need to create a `.env.local` file with a `DETA_PROJECT_KEY` entry for the local backend to talk to a real Deta Store.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
+Launches the unit tests in watch mode.
+(No real tests written yet.)
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`

-Builds the app for production to the `build` and `micro` folders.\
+Builds the app for production into the `build` and `micro` folders.\
-Run this before doing your `deta deploy`.
+Run this before doing `deta deploy`.